Ending Impunity for Violence Against Women in Elections in Zimbabwe

 In another case, the lines between domestic violence and political violence overlap, as a female candidate for ward councilor pressed charges against her husband.
 The alleged crime took place over the course of four days before the election, when the accused confronted the complainant with accusations of having an affair and engaging in prostitution.
 On July 27, the accused burned the complainant’s clothes and fled the neighborhood.
 The complainant also reports that three opposition supporters were threatening her with violence.
 The accused is still at large, and the ZRP informed the complainant to collect more than hearsay evidence to investigate the other threats.
 Accusations and defamation of character are especially important in politics for women, as prevailing gender systems essentially permit violence against women who transgress gender norms.
 When a woman’s character has been challenged, violence is likely to continue and escalate.

-To further this work, IFES developed a smartphone-based method for easy case tracking using the apps TextIt and Telegram and trained its CSO partners in how to use the innovative platform, which enabled their employees to type information into smartphones and transmit the data into a central file.
+To further this work, IFES developed a smartphone-based method for easy case tracking using the apps TextIt and Telegram and trained its civil society partners in how to use the innovative platform, which enabled their employees to type information into smartphones and transmit the data into a central file.

 *Davin is a gender intern at IFES.